 About Emily

-I work at the intersection of insight, futures thinking, and making — with people and organizations navigating moments of change.
+Hi, I’m Emily and I am the founder and CEO of Wild Futures.
+I work at the intersection of insight, craft, coaching and making, with people, communities and organizations navigating moments of change.

 For my full career history check out my LinkedIn